 Gather information & ideas

-Now is also the time to start gathering ideas about your style preferences.
+Now is also the time to start gathering ideas about your style & material preferences.
 Use online resources like Pinterest and Houzz to create digital idea books about spaces, designs and products that you like.
 The more specific you can be about the style, finishes and products you prefer the easier it will be for the professionals to plan for and price your project as accurately as possible.

 Hire an Architect or Designer